rensetsu/db.trakt.anitrakt/README.md

 * If you're unsure about the slug, you can use the `trakt_id` to get the correct slug from the Trakt website.
 It's still works anyhow.
-* Title that is purely numerical will be nulled in the `guessed_slug` to avoid unnecessary clash with Trakt server.
+* Title that is purely numerical will be nulled in the `guessed_slug` to avoid unnecessary clash with Trakt server thought it's a Trakt integer ID.
 * Guessed slug **won't work** for movies unless you suffixed `-{year}` to the slug manually.
 For example, if in the guessed slug is `your-name`, you should change it to `your-name-2016` to get the correct movie.